ivLoneas/ivLoneas/README.md

 # About

-Senior AI/ML Engineer with **5+ years of experience** specializing in **NLP, generative AI, and agentic systems**.
-Over the past three years, I have focused on building **production-ready AI solutions powered by Large Language Models (LLMs)**.
-I have strong experience leveraging LLMs for **Retrieval-Augmented Generation (RAG)** systems and **multi-agent pipelines**.
+Software Development Engineer with 5+ years of experience specialising in AI applications, ML engineering (NLP) and backend development.
+Over the past three years, I have focused on building production-ready AI solutions powered by large language models, including Retrieval-Augmented Generation systems, while also developing and maintaining backend web applications.

-I have worked across a range of organizations, from **large banks and fintech companies to early-stage startups**, collaborating in teams of **3–15 people**.
-My expertise spans the **full machine learning development lifecycle**—from gathering business requirements and data collection to model development, deployment, monitoring, and continuous improvement.
+I have worked across a range of organisations, from large banks and fintech companies to early-stage startups, collaborating in teams of 3–15 engineers.
+My experience spans the full software development lifecycle, including requirements gathering, system and architecture design, implementation, deployment, monitoring, and continuous improvement.

-In my free time, I enjoy building **personal projects related to NLP and scientific applications**.
-One example is **scholarmesh.org**, a scientific reviewer discovery system.
-You can also explore my work on my GitHub profile.
+Outside of work, I enjoy building personal projects and writing tech articles.
+One recent project is scholarmesh.org, a scientific reviewer discovery system.

+I believe sharing professional knowledge with others is important—it helps make the world a better place.
+That’s why I write technical blog posts.
+In one of my recent articles, I explain how scikit-learn’s linear regression works under the hood and why a naive approach to fitting a model fails.

 ---